 Chitrakoot Shakti Peeth is located in Chitrakoot (Ramgiri) in Uttar Pradesh.
 It is also called Ramgiri Shakti Peeth.
 This Shaktipeeth is also famous as Maa Shivani Shakti Peeth among locals.
 Chitrakoot town is home to many historical temples mentioned in Hindu Scriptures.
 The Chitrakoot area borders Madhya Pradesh and Uttar Pradesh.

 History & Importance

 The chief legend of Chitrakoot relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 - Somwati Amavasya

 - By Air: The Nearby airport is in Allahabad, and national flights are available.
 For international flights, Delhi is the nearby location.
 But it is advisable to have a taxi or your own transportation when you are coming to Chitrakoot from the airport.

 - By Train: Direct trains are available to Chitrakoot Railway station and many more trains Fly directly from Delhi to here.